 6. What advice would you give to prospective clients?

-7. Ryan’s progress since coming to Project Walk.
+7. Stephanie’s progress since coming to Project Walk.

-Ryan’s Team of Specialists: Ryan Carpenter and Steve Waite.
+Stephanie’s Team of Specialists: Ryan Carpenter, Genny Kroll-Rosen, and Steve Waite

 When Stephanie first walked through the doors in August of 2011, she used crutches and AFO’s and had a very inefficient gait pattern.
 Stephanie was so determined to get out of the wheelchair that she self-taught herself how to walk again, but kept her crutches behind her.
 Stephanie’s journey with Project Walk began with a five week trial period where we focused on her walking techniques with the crutches, strengthening her abdominals, low back, hips, and her lower extremities.
 In her short stay, she was able to conceptualize the inefficiency in her walking and started to adjust her crutch placement.